- Phone: (650) 968-4200

 Mountain View, CA, 94041

 Donating stock to Highway requires transferring the stock to Highway’s account at Morgan Stanley.
 Have your account manager/broker execute a “DTC” transfer of the shares.
-Highway’s “DTC” number is “015,” and our account number is “112-015941-115.”
+Highway’s “DTC” number is “0015,” and our account number is “112-015941-115.”
 With this information, your broker should be able to complete any transfer within 24 hours of your request.
-Please email to let him know of incoming stock.
+Please email John Dustman to let us know of incoming stock.
 Please note that all transferred stock will be sold immediately upon receipt by Morgan Stanley.